PointlessWidgetsCo/blog/src/content/blog/uncertainty_rockets_tariffs/index.md

 ![wui_mar2025](./wui_mar25.png)

 Despite the America-first framing 🇺🇸, the tariffs may struggle to meaningfully boost domestic manufacturing.
 Building new plants often involves billions in investment and long lead times—hardly ideal in an environment where policy signals are mixed and the diplomatic approach appears erratic 🤷.
-There’s also the question of how trading partners might respond, and whether rising input costs could ultimately weigh on local industries 🏭.
+There’s also the question of how trading partners might respond, and whether rising input costs could ultimately weigh on local industries.

 A recent survey of capital expenditure plans in Texas hints that tariffs may be having unintended consequences.
 In March, sentiment for six-month-ahead investment recorded its steepest drop in three years 📉.